Main / Edit / History / / Users Area

 How to deal with it right?
 Use smart pointers.

-They will solve you actually 3 problems not 1.
+They will actually solve 3 problems not 1.

 Integer overflows